Home /

 Resource Development

-During fiscal year 2022, nearly 33,000 individuals and organizations gave or pledged $725 million, the second-highest fundraising total in MIT’s history, to support the talented people of MIT and their quest to invent, discover, and make a better world.
+During the 2024–2025 fiscal year, almost 31,000 individuals and organizations gave or pledged $691 million to support the talented people of MIT in their quest to tackle the world’s hardest problems.

-• 58% of students were awarded a need-based MIT scholarship
+• 57% of students were awarded an MIT scholarship